SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Violent Attraction

-You can use your bonus action to increase the striking power of ally's weapons for 1 minute.
-The creature does an additional 1d10 damage with a weapon attack once during its turn.
+You can use your bonus action to increase the striking power of one ally that you can see within 60 ft of you for 1 minute.
+The creature does an additional 1d10 damage with a weapon or unarmed attack once during its turn.
 You can use this feature a number of times per long rest equal to your Intelligence modifier.

 ### Level 14

 * Event Horizon

 You can use your action to magically emit a powerful field of gravitational energy that tugs at other creatures for up to 1 minute.
 For the duration, whenever a creature hostile to you starts its turn within 30 feet of you, it must make a Strength saving throw against your spell save DC.
 On a failed save, it takes 2d10 force damage, and its speed is reduced to 0 until the start of its next turn.
-On a successful save, it takes half as much damage, and every foot it moves this turn costs 2 extra feet of movement.
-You can use this feature once per long rest
+On a successful save, it takes half as much damage, and its speed is halved instead.
+You can use this feature once per long rest.